Creating SLA policies

 Encrypt Cold Backup Copies |

 Check this box to encrypt cold backup copies.
 (Encryption must also be configured on the appliance.
 For details, see Encryption.)
-Note: If the backup copy target device is configured for encryption, copies are encrypted regardless of this setting. |
+NOTE If the backup copy target device is configured for encryption, copies are encrypted regardless of this setting. |

 Keep backups for N days |